-Free shipping on all orders of $35 or more
+Use code, HOLIDAY, for 20% off + FREE gift!
+Always free shipping on orders of $35 or more

 A Sad Farewell